Thursday, November 21, 2024

 Much Older Models:

-The futher you go back in time the cheaper the MacBooks will be.
+The further you go back in time, the cheaper the MacBooks will be.

-There will be nothing wrong with the much older Models (Pre 2019) except that the battery may not last as long as the new ones (because they’ve been used quite a lot).
+There’s generally nothing wrong with much older models (pre-2019), except that the battery might not last as long as newer ones (because they’ve been used extensively).

-You will end up however with a much weaker CPU though this isn’t a problem for web design purposes in the rare scenario that this happens you can always use VPS service to run that heavy server/backend stuff.
+You’ll also end up with a much weaker CPU.
+However, this isn’t an issue for web design purposes.
+In the rare scenario where it becomes a problem, you can always rely on a VPS service to handle heavy server/backend tasks.

-The main problem with the older models is the resolution.
-The previous pre-2020 MacBooks are limited to HD+ resolutions and they’re also limited in size (11-13”).
+The main downside of older models is the resolution.
+Pre-2020 MacBooks are typically limited to HD+ resolutions, and their screen sizes are smaller (11–13 inches).

-It was only when I started working with wordpress themes and SQL servers w/ Apache from the bottom up that I had to step it up to my current 16” MacBook Pro.
-The issue wasn’t really about the speed, the 2017 had the speed but it lacked the size and resolution necessary for me to work more efficiently.
+It wasn’t until I started working with WordPress themes and managing SQL servers with Apache from the ground up that I decided to upgrade to my current 16-inch MacBook Pro.
+The issue wasn’t about speed—the 2017 MacBook Air had enough processing power.
+The problem was the smaller screen size and lower resolution, which made working efficiently more challenging.

 PROS CONS